Nazair Jones: 2017

 The Seattle Seahawks selected Jones in the third round (102nd overall) of the 2017 NFL Draft.
 Jones was the sixth defensive tackle drafted in 2017.

-On May 11, 2017, the Seattle Seahawks signed Jones to a four-year, $3.17 million contract that includes a signing bonus of $706,288.
+On May 11, 2017, the Seahawks signed Jones to a four-year, $3.17 million contract that includes a signing bonus of $706,288.

 Throughout training camp, Jones competed to be a backup defensive tackle against Garrison Smith, Jeremy Liggins, and Shaneil Jenkins.
 Head coach Pete Carroll named Jones the third defensive tackle on the depth chart to begin the regular season, behind Sheldon Richardson and Jarran Reed.

-He made his professional regular season debut in the Seattle Seahawks’ season-opener at the Green Bay Packers and recorded one solo tackle, deflected a pass, and returned an interception for a touchdown during their 17–9 loss.
-Jones made his first career interception off a pass attempt by Packers’ quarterback Aaron Rodgers, that was originally a screen pass intended for tight end Lance Kendricks, and returned it for a 64-yard touchdown in the first quarter.
+He made his professional regular season debut in the Seahawks' season-opener at the Green Bay Packers and recorded one solo tackle, deflected a pass, and returned an interception for a touchdown during their 17–9 loss.
+Jones made his first career interception off a pass attempt by Packers' quarterback Aaron Rodgers, that was originally a screen pass intended for tight end Lance Kendricks, and returned it for a 64-yard touchdown in the first quarter.
 However, his touchdown was nullified due a penalty on Cliff Avril for an illegal block in the back during the return.
 The Packers declined another penalty on cornerback Jeremy Lane who was ejected for throwing a punch during the play.
 On November 5, 2017, Jones earned his first career start after Sheldon Richardson suffered an oblique injury and was listed as inactive.
-Jones finished the Seahawks’ 17–14 loss to the Washington Redskins with three combined tackles and was also credited with half a sack.
+Jones finished the Seahawks' 17–14 loss to the Washington Redskins with three combined tackles and was also credited with half a sack.
 The following week, Jones recorded two solo tackles and made his first career solo sack during a 22–16 victory at the Arizona Cardinals in Week 10.
-Jones’ first career solo sack was on Cardinals’ quarterback Drew Stanton for an eight-yard loss in the fourth quarter.
+Jones' first career solo sack was on Cardinals' quarterback Drew Stanton for an eight-yard loss in the fourth quarter.
 In Week 11, he collected a season-high four combined tackles as the Seahawks lost 34–31 to the Atlanta Falcons.
-On December 30, 2017, the Seattle Seahawks officially placed Jones on injured reserve after he was inactive for four games (Weeks 13–16) due to a high ankle sprain in Week 12.
+On December 30, 2017, the Seahawks officially placed Jones on injured reserve after he was inactive for four games (Weeks 13–16) due to a high ankle sprain in Week 12.
 Jones completed his rookie season in 2017 with 19 combined tackles (ten solo), three pass deflections, two sacks, and one interception in 11 games and two starts.